SamuelSwartzberg/flashcardifying_text_temp/regex.md

 Character classes that contain a built-in character class and its negation match everything, and are sometimes used when dotall is not available.

-There are a special kind of character class called a posix bracket expression, which has the syntax [:<name>:]
+There are a special kind of character class called a posix bracket expression, which has the syntax [:‹name›:]
 In many langauges \p{} is a character class that takes an argument of a certain unicode category matches all relevant unicode characters.
 Java uses the same type of notation for posix bracket expressions

 ### group